10 Top-Rated Weekend Getaways from Melbourne

 9. Falls Creek, The High Country

-Snow-cloaked peaks lie within a short drive of Melbourne, making weekend ski vacations an enticing option in the winter.
+Dreaming of a ski trip on a wintry weekend?
+Snow-cloaked peaks lie within a short drive of Melbourne.
 Skiers and snowboarders with a long weekend up their sleeves, can leave the city and be carving up the slopes at Falls Creek, one of Australia's top ski resorts, within five hours.
 Mt.
 Buller is only a three-hour drive, but it gets super busy on weekends.
 Located in the Victorian High Country, Falls Creek also has better snow coverage and a lovely pedestrian-only alpine village.

-Ski and snowboard the slopes during the day with more than 1,000 skiable acres, and snuggle up with your sweetheart by a cozy fire at night.
+With more than 1,000 skiable acres, you can ski and snowboard the slopes during the day, and snuggle up with your sweetheart by a cozy fire at night.
 Cross-country skiers can also stay fit on more than 65 kilometers of trails, and kids will love the terrain park.
 During prime conditions, many of the resorts here are ski-in ski-out, maximizing your time on the slopes.
-Snuggled at the base of the slopes, QT Falls Creek with one-, two-, and three-bedroom apartments and a luxury day spa, is ideal for families.

 Spring and summer in the High Country bring a riot of colorful wildflowers, as well as sports like horseback riding, mountain biking, and fly fishing.
 Drive the scenic 230-kilometer Bogong Alpine Way through the towns of Bright, Mount Beauty, and Mount Hotham to soak up the alpine scenery.